 FCA’s continued spotlight on TM

-The urgent need to address these shortcomings has been heightened by May’s Dear CEO letter from the FCA.
+The urgent need to address these shortcomings has been heightened by the Dear CEO letter from the FCA.
 The FCA’s concerns range from “arbitrary thresholds” to solutions that “have not been calibrated appropriately for the business activities and underlying customer base”.

 Our ‘Check list of common weaknesses in TM’ at the end of this article outlines the common failings, their causes and the outcomes.
 This can help inform the gap analysis retail banks must undertake to meet FCA obligations.
 The big question is, of course, how to address these shortcomings.